Francesco Contino 1618-1639

 early Venetian Renaissance and influenced by the work of Codussi.
 The

-façade is by Sebastiano Mariano di Lugano, as are the statues, probably.
+façade is by Sebastiano Mariano da Lugano, built 1507-14, as are the five crowning statues, probably.

-The statues are, from the top, the redeemer, the annunciation and the
+The statues are, from the top, the Redeemer, John the Baptist, the Virgin, and the

 prophets Elijia and Elisha.
 The last two are considered to be the founders

 of the Carmelite order.
 The doorway has an unusual double pediment.

 side entrance on Calle de la Scuola with its very projecting canopy (see

 right) is the original 14th-century façade and features Byzantine